nadinesk/nadinesk.github.io/_posts/2015-09-01-apps-in-manhattan.markdown

 I also started using [Matter](http://www.matterapp.co/), an app that adds 3D images to photos.
 It’s fun.
 The downside to all of these things is the amount of time I waste using them.

-### Health
-Health maintenance in NYC, for me, requires more of an effort than it did in the Bay Area.
-There is an abundance of outdoor space, parks, and activities, in the Bay Area: there are beautiful beaches, mountains, and lakes at your fingertips.
-The weather is great year-round for running or hiking.
-The produce is better and the restaurants served up more organic, fresh, less greasy food.
-But in NYC, I have to say no to so many pastries, pizza slices, chocolates, popsicles, and ice cream trucks, every day.
-Most days, I fail to say no to at least one of those things.
-The large, magnificent landscapes are missing here.
-You have to find a place: I’ve found the Riverside, and I love it.
-But most of the time, I don’t have enough time to run along the Hudson River.
-I use the treadmill or other things in the gym.
-(But, unfortunately, no rower.)

-I use [Spotify](https://www.spotify.com/) running, which I love, if I’m on the treadmill.
-If I’m on the Elliptical (for shame!), I will watch a video on my Lynda app for some skill development- how’s that for multitasking!
-Exercising and skill development at the same time!

-On weekends, I walk a lot with my son (Riverside, Central Park Zoo and Central Park everything, CMOM, etc).
-I use the [Apple Health](https://support.apple.com/en-us/HT203037) app to track my steps and see trends in the distances I walk.

-This city is busy and hectic.
-I’ve just started using some apps to help myself relax and become a little more mentally calm amidst the hustle and bustle.
-I use [Moodnotes](http://www.moodnotes.thriveport.com/) to track my mood, both the highs and the lows.
-I use [Headspace](https://www.headspace.com/) to do quick meditation in the morning.
-I can foresee that soon, I won’t use [Headspace](https://www.headspace.com/) soon because I’ll meditate on my own.
-But it’s good to use now to develop the habit again.

 ### Entertainment
 I use the [Netflix](https://www.netflix.com/) app to entertain my son when we do go out to eat, which is rarely now.
 My son also loves an app called [Toddler Counting 123](http://www.giggleup.com/toddler-counting-123/) by Giggle Up, where he taps various objects that change to numbers.
 “Game!” he says to me sometimes.
 He can even navigate to the icon himself now.
 We also use [Netflix](https://www.netflix.com/) (BoJack!) and the Remote app for our Apple TV.

 For my own entertainment, I use a few apps on the train during my commute, and at work.
-I use the Kindle app to read, and the Tap Towers game on the train.
+I use the [Kindle app](https://www.itunes.apple.com/us/app/kindle-read-books-ebooks-magazines/id302584613?mt=8) to read, and the [Tap Towers](https://www.itunes.apple.com/us/app/tap-towers/id490309734?mt=8) game on the train.
 I sometimes listen to Apple Music (streaming) at work.

 That basically covers most of the apps I use.
 It’s an ever-changing and evolving list.

 Some Apps/Tech I Want:
-The Withings scale and HealthMate app. iPad air or mini.
+* The Withings scale and HealthMate app.
+* iPad air or mini.
-Apps on iPad: Paper app, iPhone wireframe apps
+* Apps on iPad: Paper app, iPhone wireframe apps
-Apple watch.
+* Apple watch.
-I want to use Apple Pay and Passbook more to pay for things.
+* I want to use Apple Pay and Passbook more to pay for things.
-I want an app that makes it easier to get clothes in my style that fit me, easier, and to deliver to me.
+* I want an app that makes it easier to get clothes in my style that fit me, easier, and to deliver to me.